BECOMING A PRIMATE PRO... SORT OF

 The Hainan gibbon species is restricted to just 0.8 sq mi (2 sq km) within the Bawangling National Nature Reserve on the western side of Hainan Island in the South China Sea.
 95% of their original habitat of lowland, tropical primary forest has been destroyed.
 Today, these enigmatic primates occupy only a small patch of remnant rainforest, which continues to shrink.
 With the continued destruction of lowland forest, where trees are 32.8 ft (10 m) or taller, Hainan gibbons have been forced to take up residence in less-suitable mountainous forest, where elevations range from 328 to 5,905 ft (100-1800 m).

 Developing rubber and commercial logging industries, the construction of roads, a human population boom (between 1950 and 2003), and a subsequent increase in human settlements have all contributed to wiping out the Hainan gibbon’s original lowland rainforest habitat.
 This willful destruction of habitat has also resulted in a split of gibbon populations, isolating them from one another and hindering successful reproduction in the species.
-A significant decline in genetic diversity also jeopardizes the species’ viability.
+A significant decline in genetic diversity (many of the remaining individuals are closely related to one another) also jeopardizes the species’ viability.

-Historically, Hainan gibbons have been hunted and killed, and their bones were then traded on the black market to be used in “traditional medicines”—none of which have been proven valid.
-These rare apes have also been killed for their meat.
+Historically, Hainan gibbons have been hunted and killed, and their bones have been traded on the black market to be used in “traditional medicines”—none of which have been proven valid.
+Mass hunts between 1960 and 1980 led to the deaths of approximately 100 gibbons.
+These rare apes have also been killed for their flesh (bushmeat).

 The low income of Hainan citizens has fueled the illegal pet trade.
 Mother gibbons are shot and killed and their babies are stolen.
-If a young mother is the intended kidnap victim, her baby is left to die.
+Or, if a young mother is the intended kidnap victim, her baby is left to die.
+It is illegal to keep a Critically Endangered species as a pet.
+Furthermore, wildlife species require specific needs that are not met in a domestic environment, leading to their suffering and subsequent early death.

 Visit the HAINAN GIBBON Primate Species Profile